-The First Tee Providing Kids & Teens Leadership Programs through Golf -ICL contributed $1,000 in 2016 to The First Tee program.
+Providing Kids & Teens Leadership Programs through Golf -ICL gave a monetary donation to The First Tee program.

 The First Tee is an international youth development organization introducing the game of golf and its inherent values to young people.
 Through after school and in school programs, they help shape the lives of young people from all walks of life by reinforcing values like integrity, respect and perseverance through the game of golf.
 Their programs are having a positive impact on participants, their families and their communities.

 Journey of Hope 4 Autism